-What is the 4 types of clouds?
+What are the 4 types of clouds?

 When it comes to clouds, there are 4 different types to be aware of.
 These are cumulus, cirrus, stratus, and nimbus.
 While there are 6 as a part of this lesson, the “extra” two are part of one of the main four listed in the sentence before.

-Supplies needed for this types of clouds activity
+Supplies needed for types of clouds activity

-Directions for this How To Make Clouds Activity
+How To Make Clouds Activity

 Place the labels on the paper in two columns and three rows.
-This helps with the organization and ease.
+This helps with organization and ease.

 You’re then going to want to create the clouds using the cotton balls.